apostrophecms/apostrophe-forms-google-address-field-widgets/README.md

 ### Labels

 In "split" mode, if the broken out fields are displayed, labels will be added to the form.
-They will be the technical fields (`street_number`, `administrative_area_level_1`, ...).
+They will contain technical values (`street_number`, `administrative_area_level_1`, ...).

 In order to display them differently, edit the JSON files in the folder containing the i18n translations (`locales` at the project level by default).